 Hopkins in Richland County, South Carolina — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are Harriet Barber House (approx. 0.2 miles away); Hopkins (approx. 0.7 miles away); Minervaville (approx. 2˝ miles away); New Light Beulah Baptist Church (approx. 4 miles away); James H. Adams (approx. 4.3 miles away); Robert H. Morrell Road (approx. 4.3 miles away); Horrell Hill (approx. 4.4 miles away); Barnie Jordan Jr. Memorial Highway (approx. 5.3 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Harriet Barber House (approx. 0.7 miles away); a different marker also named Harriet Barber House (approx. 0.8 miles away); Minervaville (approx. 2½ miles away); New Light Beulah Baptist Church (approx. 3½ miles away); Horrell Hill (approx. 3.8 miles away); James H. Adams (approx. 4.2 miles away); Robert H. Morrell Road (approx. 4.2 miles away); Barnie Jordan Jr. Memorial Highway (approx. 4.9 miles away).
 Touch for a list and map of all markers in Hopkins.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on November 4, 2010, by Mike Stroud of Bluffton, South Carolina.
 This page has been viewed 585 times since then and 8 times this year.
 Photos: 1, 2, 3, 4. submitted on November 4, 2010, by Mike Stroud of Bluffton, South Carolina.